-Objective G.1.1 Provide guidance to address persistent problems in the natural surface water environment.

-Action G.1.1.A Develop a beaver management strategy that includes guidance and criteria for passive versus active management.

-Develop a groundwater seepage strategy that focuses on management of ongoing seepage-related drainage issues that impact public assets to minimize maintenance requirements, protect the safety of motorized and nonmotorized traveling public, and prevent future problems.
+Construction is one activity that requires temporary stormwater management controls.

+A beaver management strategy will help provide guidance on this persistent problem in Sammamish.

+The Sammamish Stormwater

+Stewards has a desire to

+enhance and restore

+functionality and aesthetics of

-Objective G.1.2 Provide opportunities to retrofit existing stormwater facilities to enhance their effectiveness and/or aesthetics.
+existing stormwater facilities

+such as this one.
-Action G.1.2.A Develop City-wide stormwater retrofit strategies to implement water quality and/or flow control treatment where none currently exists and to retrofit existing facilities encourage for better functionality and aesthetics.

-Action G.1.2.B Support partnerships with interested stakeholders such as Sammamish Stormwater Stewards to enhance and restore the functionality or aesthetics of existing stormwater facilities.
-Objective G.1.3 Revise and update the City's policies, regulations, and development standards as appropriate.

-The City should keep abreast of the latest research on storm and surface water Best Management Practices and consider revising development-related policies, standards and codes to reflect the most current and best available science.
+- Objective G.1.1 Provide guidance to address persistent problems in the natural surface water environment. - Action G.1.1.A Develop a beaver management strategy that includes guidance and criteria for passive versus active management. - Action G.1.1.B Develop a groundwater seepage strategy that focuses on management of ongoing seepage-related drainage issues that impact public assets to minimize maintenance requirements, protect the safety of motorized and nonmotorized traveling public, and prevent future problems. - Objective G.1.2 Provide opportunities to retrofit existing stormwater facilities to enhance their effectiveness and/or aesthetics. - Action G.1.2.A Develop City-wide stormwater retrofit strategies to implement water quality and/or flow control treatment where none currently exists and to retrofit existing facilities for better functionality and gesthetics. - Action G.1.2.B Support partnerships with interested stakeholders such as Sammamish Stormwater Stewards to enhance and restore the functionality and/or aesthetics of existing stormwater facilities. - Objective G.1.3 Revise and update the City's policies, regulations, and development standards as appropriate. - Action G.1.3.A The City should review existing development-related policies, standards and codes and evaluate whether implementation and enforcement is effective or if modifications should be made to improve outcomes and best available science.